Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 Here’s a summary of what’s expected of companies who make nutritional supplements, specifically proprietary blends — and what they need to put on their packaging.

 They have to:

-*List all of the ingredients that they used in that mixture
+*List all of the ingredients that they used in it;

-*Provide the total weight of the proprietary blend on the same line as the blend’s name
+*Provide the total weight of their blend on the same line as its name;

-*List the percentage (%) of daily value for each ingredient, unless there is not a daily value established for it by the FDA
+*List the percentage (%) of daily value for each ingredient, unless there is no daily value established for it by the FDA;

 *If there’s no daily value established, use an asterisk like this *.
 Then on the bottom of the nutrition label, do this: